 Time to celebrate.
 There will be a time for the sage advice of Lil Dicky to save.
 But for now… spend it.

-Maybe you want to cook a meal for friends and play them a track off your new mix tape that your creativity and hustle produced.
-Or maybe you just want to celebrate alone.
+You may want to cook a meal for friends and play them a track off your new mix tape that your creativity and hustle produced.
+Or maybe you want to celebrate alone.
 That’s fine.
 (Alone is not the same as loneliness.
 Alone can be wonderful; loneliness is what sucks.
 Appreciating being alone is usually a good sign.)

 It’s up to you.
 Enjoy!